The Rosetta Stone

 G — Gradient

-The field that extends from the origin.
+The inverse curve extending from the origin.

 - In physics: gravitational fields, electromagnetic gradients, spacetime curvature